kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 ...
 ```

-Setting the sidecar type explicitly is recommended especially when the given workload works well only with one sidecar type and causes issues otherwise.
+Setting the sidecar type explicitly is especially recommended when a given workload works well only with one sidecar type and causes issues otherwise.
 This approach guarantees that the sidecar type doesn't change after the Istio module upgrade.
-The good example are Job pods, which can't finish if the main container finishes, because the istio-proxy container still runs.
-In this case setting the `sidecar.istio.io/nativeSidecar` annotation on the pod template solves the problem.
+A good example are Job Pods, which can't finish if the main container finishes because the `istio-proxy` sidecar container is still running.
+In this case, setting the `sidecar.istio.io/nativeSidecar` annotation in the Pod template solves the problem.

 ## Default Istio Proxy Sidecar Type

-The default istio-proxy sidecar type varies depending on the particular Istio module and Istio version:
+The Istio module configures the default type of the `istio-proxy` sidecar container, which is injected into all Pods that allow for Istio sidecar proxy injection.
+However, you can override this default setting for a specific Pod, allowing it to use another type of sidecar container regardless of the Istio module’s default configuration.
+The default `istio-proxy` sidecar type varies depending on the particular Istio module and Istio version:
 - Istio module up to 1.20 - native sidecars are disabled by default
-- Istio module 1.21 with Istio 1.27 - native sidecars are still disabled by default
+- Istio module 1.21 with Istio 1.27 - native sidecars are disabled by default
-- Istio module 1.22 with Istio 1.27 - native sidecars are enabled by default, unless compatibilityMode in the Istio CR is set to true
+- Istio module 1.22 with Istio 1.27 - native sidecars are enabled by default, unless you set **compatibilityMode** in the Istio CR to `true`
-- Istio module 1.23 or newer with Istio 1.28 - native sidecars are always enabled by default
+- Istio module 1.23 or any later version with Istio 1.28 - native sidecars are enabled by default

-## Support in Istio Module
+## Support in the Istio Module

-Istio module fully supports both types of sidecar containers.
-In particular, it is able to restart workloads with outdated istio-proxy version regardless if it runs as native sidecar or regular sidecar container.
+The Istio module fully supports both types of sidecar containers.
+In particular, it can restart workloads with outdated `istio-proxy` versions regardless of whether they run as native sidecars or regular sidecar containers.

 ## Example of Istio Proxy as Native Sidecar

-Let's suppose that there is a 'test' namespace with istio injection enabled:
+1. Create a `test` namespace with Istio injection enabled:

 ```bash
 kubectl create ns test
 kubectl label namespace test istio-injection=enabled
 ```

-Let's now create a workload with istio-proxy running as native sidecar container:
+2. Create a workload with istio-proxy running as a native sidecar container:

 ```bash
 kubectl apply -f - <<EOF